tomnific/TOMFileManager/README.md

 # TOMFileManager
-TOMFileManager is a simple tool to manage your iOS App's files, written in Objective-C. Instead of using NSFileManager and the lengthy amount of code needed for a simple operation, you can write it in just one line with TOMFileManager!
+TOMFileManager is a simple tool to manage your iOS App's files, written in Objective-C (and Swift!).
+Instead of using NSFileManager and the lengthy amount of code needed for a simple operation, you can write it in just one line with TOMFileManager!
 <br>To be perfectly honest, there's not much that is super special about it - except instead of writing this:

 ```obj-c